nidu/vscode-copy-json-path/README.md

 - `extension.copyJsonPath.prefixSeparator`: string separator to put between the prefix and the path.
 Default is `:`.

+- `extension.copyJsonPath.pathSeparator`: string separator to put between the parts of the path.
+Default is `.`.

 ## Linux dependency

 xclip

 ## Change Log

+### 0.4.0

+- Add option `pathSeparator` to control path separator

 ### 0.3.0